-Hit-box recording - Bolt has built-in support for recording hit-boxes and rewinding and ray-casting against them, allowing you to implement complex techniques like lag compensation in first person shooters in just a few lines of code.
+Hit-box recording - Bolt has built-in support for recording hit-boxes and rewinding and ray-casting against them, allowing you to implement complex techniques like lag compensation in first person shooters with just a few lines of code.

-Synchronized map loading - Bolt supports loading maps from the server, have all the clients load the same map and then provide custom hooks telling the server when the client is ready and vice verse.
+Synchronized map loading - Bolt supports loading maps/scenes from the server, have all the clients load the same map/scene and then provide custom hooks telling the server when the client is ready and vice verse.

 Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android and GNU/Linux.
-Xbox One, PS4, and Windows Phone 10 is planned.
+Xbox One, PS4, and Windows Phone 10 are planned.

 Guaranteed connect and matchmaking - With Photon Cloud integration, clients connect directly through punchthrough.
 If that fails to falls back to our relay service.
 It also includes the same matchmaking features as PUN.